ajakaja/ajakaja.github.io/_posts/2018-12-28-taylor-series.md

 I thought it would be useful to have everything I know about these written down in one place.

+These notes are not pedagogical; they're for crystallizing everything when you already have a loose understanding of.
+Particularly, I don't want to have to remember the difference between all the different flavors of Taylor series, so I find it helpful to just cast them all into the same form.

 In these notes I am going to ignore discussions of convergence so that more ground can be covered.
 Generally it's important to address convergence in order to, well, not be wrong.
 And I'm certain that I've made statements which are wrong below.
 But I am just trying to make sure I understand what happens when everything works, because in my interests (physics) it usually does.

 <!--more-->